Digital Realty data centre to buy majority stake in Africa's Teraco - NewsBreak

 Digital Realty data centre to buy majority stake in Africa's Teraco

-(Reuters) - Data centre operator Digital Realty Trust said on Monday it would acquire a majority stake in Africa-based Teraco, valuing it at about $3.5 billion, as it taps into fast growth in Africa, driven by the pandemic.
+Jan 4 (Reuters) - Data centre operator Digital Realty Trust (DLR.N) said on Monday it would acquire a majority stake in Africa-based Teraco, valuing it at about $3.5 billion, as it taps into fast growth in Africa, driven by the pandemic.

 In a statement issued from Texas, the United States, Digital Realty, which has more than 280 data centres across the world, said it would buy the 55% stake in the Johannesburg-based data centre services provider from a consortium of investors including Berkshire Partners and Permira.